Issue #127

 Delve into my weekly selection of content creation highlights—handpicked videos, podcasts, and tweets that promise to captivate, educate, and entertain.

-- Streams – This week, the livestreaming community was treated to two exceptional events: The Streamer Awards 2024, hosted by QTCinderella, and The ESLAND Awards, hosted by TheGrefg.
+1. Streams – This week, the livestreaming community was treated to two exceptional events: The Streamer Awards 2024 (opens in a new tab), hosted by QTCinderella, and The ESLAND Awards (opens in a new tab), hosted by TheGrefg.
 Both ceremonies showcased the crème de la crème of English and Spanish streamers across a spectrum of categories.
 Notably, the events were simultaneously broadcast on Twitch and YouTube, with Twitch attracting the lion’s share of viewers.